Ricardogll/Audio-Research/docs/readme.md

 # Music Manager

+Firstly I'd like to recommend having the SDL_mixer [wiki](http://sdl.beuc.net/sdl.wiki/SDL_mixer) ready to look up any useful function we might use.
 Let's start by taking a look at the audio module *ctAudio*.
+For this part we'll mostly use and create functions under the MUSIC label.

+## Basic Music Functions

+* This will allow us to start playing music giving the path to the file, the amount of times we want it to loop (-1 for infinite) and a fade in and fade out time in case we are already playing a song.

+* Here we'll just halt and free the music.

+* On the other hand, with this we'll be able to pause and unpause as we like.